 Britain's Barbie Kardashian?
 The terrible case of Vivienne Taylor

-If he was so mentally ill, why was he deemed fit to undergo a major, life-altering operation?
+BREAKING NEWS: IT IS CONFIRMED THAT TAYLOR IS SERVING HIS SENTENCE IN DOWNVIEW - A WOMEN'S PRISON.
+Officials are saying no need for ministerial sign-off as he is not in general population.
+WTF??

-Vivienne Taylor, who was jailed last week for a terrifying campaign of stalking and harassment against the medic who carried out his sex change surgery, is very seriously mentally ill, and was so at the time he had his genitalia removed.
+Vivienne Taylor, who was jailed earlier this month for a terrifying campaign of stalking and harassment against the medic who carried out his sex change surgery, is very seriously mentally ill, and was so at the time he had his genitalia removed.
 I was in court to hear the judge’s sentencing remarks, including the terrifying details of Taylor’s disturbing behaviour.

 Vivienne Taylor